Last Updated on

 The coil gas pool heater is the best type for large pools, since it heats the fastest, though it consumes more gas in the process.

 The upside to gas pool heaters is that they’re generally inexpensive to operate, especially in places where natural gas is cheap.
 They also typically don’t require much maintenance, and there’s not a lot of moving parts that could break.
-However, some states require you to get gas-powered models which are certified to be low NOx.
+However, some states require you to get gas-powered models that are certified to be low NOx.
 This means that these machines produce low amounts of nitrogen oxides, which are pollutants.

 Electric pool heaters come in two varieties.
 The first of these is the heat pump.
 These work like a reverse air conditioner or refrigerator.
 Instead of cooling air off, they first run warm air from the surroundings over the refrigerant to warm it and then pressurize it to make it much hotter.
 The refrigerant is then and then expose it to a heat exchanger which transfers the heat from the refrigerant to the water.
 The refrigerant is then depressurized, both by losing its heat and by a pressure value and returned to the start of the cycle.